Kenyan Premier League: Corporate structure

 The Kenyan Premier League is operated and run as a private limited company incorporated in October 2003 under the Companies Act of Kenya.
 It is fully owned and managed by the 18 member clubs with each club being a shareholder.
 It is affiliated to Football Kenya Federation, which is also a shareholder and voting member of the KPL Board of directors.
 Non-voting members include the Kenya Football Coaches Association and the Kenya Football Referees Association.

-The current CEO is Jack Oguda and Frank Okoth is the current COO and LNO.
-Okoth is also in charge of logistics.

 Sponsorship

 The improved level of competition and eventual attention given to the league by the fans has seen major companies in Kenya lining up to partner with clubs.
-At the moment, the league does not have a title sponsorship but it has a broadcasting deal with SuperSport.
+The league has a broadcasting deal with SuperSport.
 Umbro is the official referee kit supplier and is also the official ball provider.

-On 21 August 2012 the Kenyan Premier League signed a KSh.170 million/= (US$2.02 million; £1.28 million stg; €1.62 million) deal with East African Breweries to rename the league to the Tusker Premier League, the most lucrative deal in Kenyan football history at the time.
 On 18 October 2012 the league signed a KSh.10 million/= (US$117,275; £73,242 stg; €90,052) deal with Puma, which made them the Official ball supplier for the league and its clubs with immediate effect.